ReneB/activerecord-like/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Make sure the tests run.
 I will not merge commits that change code without testing the new code.
-Running the tests is as easy as running `bundle && rake` - if this does not work, consider it a bug and report it. *Testing with a specific database engine* is done using `DB={engine} bundle && rake`.
+Running the tests is as easy as running `bundle && rake` - if this does not work, consider it a bug and report it. *Testing with a specific database engine* is done using `export DB={engine}; bundle && rake` or the equivalent for your system.
 Supported engines are `mysql`, `sqlite3` and `pg`.
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request